 All gender bathrooms now at UTS

-- All gender bathrooms can now be found in 10 campus buildings, including the Tower
+All gender bathrooms now in 10 buildings on campus

 UTS has a diverse community of students, staff and visitors to our campus.
 It’s important to us that all individuals feel welcome and safe on our campus, and have access to appropriate facilities.